 Cat fountains must absolutely have food safe glazes, but what makes a glaze food safe?
 It is not simply a matter of containing no lead, rather, as is explained below, there are a several factors which determine if a glaze is indeed food safe.
 How can you know?

 For example, there are a variety of colorants which are toxic – Barium, Lithium, Cadmium which are tempting to use for the colors that can be achieved – we use none of them.
-But even normally safe colorants such as copper oxide or cobalt carbonate can become harmful if too much is used.
+But even normally safe colorants such as copper oxide or cobalt carbonate can can leach out if too much is used.
 When you buy a ready made glaze, whether in powder form or wet, you will not get the recipe for it and it will normally not say if it is food safe.
 Because you won’t know what is in it you won’t know if it is food safe.

 Rather than buying ready made glazes for our cat fountains, as many potters do, we make our glazes from raw minerals.
 Not only does this make it possible for us to be continually creating new colors and effects, this is the only way to know exactly how much of what minerals a glaze contains and to be able to certify that they are stable and food safe.

 We base all our glaze recipes on the principles laid down by the incredibly extensive research of scientists/potters, Ron Roy and John Hesselberth as expressed in their book, Mastering Cone Six Glazes, which provides recipes for base glazes which can then be used to create a variety of new glazes.
 By observing the authors’ recommendations for limits for which minerals and what percentage of colorants to use, we are assured of the highest quality, safest glazes while being able to continually experiment and come up with new colors.